Glossary

 - Value bettingValue betting backs prices that are higher than their true probability implies, winning over the long run rather than on any single bet.

-- DutchingDutching backs several selections in the same market across books so that any of them winning returns the same profit — useful where there is no exchange.
+- DutchingDutching backs several selections in the same market across books so that any of them winning returns the same profit, which is useful where there is no exchange.

 - Bankroll managementBankroll management is sizing each bet relative to your total funds so variance does not wipe you out before an edge plays out.